 As Airbnb prepares for a likely IPO this year, a good number of property investors and property managers still disregard the burgeoning short term rental market’s potential.

 Airbnb is moving the short term rental market and their marketing machine keeps building awareness in different segments.

 The company announced a new promotion for an Around the World Adventrue for $5000.
 This unique offer is very compelling to millennials.
 The company’s openness to expansion is the key to its phenomenal growth.
 Aside from hotels and short term accommodation markets, the adventure travel market is estimated at near $700 Billion.

 While the company has been criticized for disruption, it’s actually welcoming in new competition in the space.
 And when the company does go public, it might launch an M&A spree that lets them reach more owners, renters and developers.

 Their recent acquisition of San Francisco based starutp HotelTonight and yesterday’s acquisition of design service Lyric, shows the company is expanding many different ways – into the hotel space, and into a dominant position in all short term rental business.

 Will the IPO Make Airbnb Unstoppable?

 Yet a cloud of misunderstanding and organized resistance awaits Airbnb, VRBO and a host of other online driven short term rental intermediaries.
 Is everyone missing the point about 2019’s fast evolving rental market?

-A change in renter preference is hitting rentals markets in San Jose, Los Angeles, Phoenix, Las Vegas, Miami, Houston, New York, Toronto, Vancouver and in Sydney Australia amidst a shortage.
+A change in renter preference is hitting rentals markets in San Jose, Denver, Los Angeles, Phoenix, Las Vegas, Miami, Houston, New York, Toronto, Vancouver and in Sydney Australia amidst a shortage.
 That creates opportunities for realtors and property managers.

 Is Airbnb Stealing Rental Housing?